znuny/Znuny4OTRS-CTI/doc/en/feature.md

 **Prerequisites**

 - The Znuny4OTRS-Repo package needs to be installed.
-You will find the package here: [http://znuny.com/#!/znuny4otrs](http://znuny.com/#!/znuny4otrs "Znuny4OTRS-Repo Download")
+You will find the package here: [https://www.znuny.com/add-ons/znuny4otrs-repository](https://www.znuny.com/add-ons/znuny4otrs-repository)
-- OTRS 4 or OTRS 5 needs to be installed
+- OTRS 6
 - An installed telephone client on your workstation which supports open an URL on incoming calls and optional dial via an URL schemes
 - Configure your local CTI client/agent to open a new browser window (OTRS window) on every incoming phone call.
 For example: YOUR-OTRS-HOST/otrs/index.pl?Action=AgentTicketPhoneCTI;CallerID=XXX
 - We added new parameter screen.
 If you pass "AgentCustomerInformationCenter" to the screen var, you get linked to the customer information center.